-So the annealing temperature is lower than the melting temperature, than and than the primers can bind to its complementary sequence.
+So ideally, the annealing temperature should be lower than the melting temperature, than and than the primers can bind to its complementary sequence.

-Generally, the annealing temperature is 5°C lower than the melting temperature but it is just the approximate temperature.
+Generally, the annealing temperature is 5°C lower than the melting temperature but it is just an approximate assumption.

-Hence it might possible that at given annealing temperature the primer can bind to the sequence other than its complementary sequences.
+Hence it might possible that at given annealing temperature the primer may bind to the sequence other than its complementary sequences.